bioinfo-pf-curie/geniac/utils/docs/overview.rst

 Overview
 ********

 This section just provides a general overview of the guidelines for the structure of the source code directory and the naming conventions.
-The most important guidelines are detaildes in the :ref:`process-page` section.
+The most important guidelines are detailed in the :ref:`process-page` section.

 Prerequisites
 =============